 The official launch took place at the 3rd International Conference on Bipolar Disorders, where materials were distributed to all of the delegates inviting them to enroll in membership.

 Bipolar disorder is a severe and debilitating mental illness, which has in the past decade started to receive the necessary attention from society, researchers, practitioners, government, and private funding agencies.

 ISBD was created in response to further need for:

-The Society is growing in membership with an elected board representing 15 countries and over 700 members representing nearly 60 countries.
+The Society is growing in membership with an elected board representing 8 countries and 500 members representing nearly 50 countries.